Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Experiments

 \subsection{Sim2Real Transfer}

 We train the controller entirely in simulation and deploy to hardware in a zero-shot manner.
 To improve transfer, we apply domain randomization and observation noise during training; detailed ranges are provided in the appendix.
-We do not model additional delays, and we do not fit actuator network model \cite{hwangbo2019learning} or conduct system identification \cite{bjelonic2025towards}.
-Rotor inertias are computed from gear reduction.
-In practice, the learned controller carries over to the real robot in Mocap arena without special tricks, which we substantiate in the EKF Prediction Accuracy study and the two hardware experiments presented later.
+We do not model additional delays, fit actuator network model \cite{hwangbo2019learning}, or conduct system identification \cite{bjelonic2025towards}.
+In practice, the learned controller carries over to the real robot without special tricks.